redhat-cip/dci-rhel-agent/virtual-setup/README.md

 This playbook will provide a way to deploy a full virtualized environment of the `dci-rhel-agent` with one jumpbox and one SUT.

-## Installation of the requierements
+## Installation of the requirements
 ```
 cd virtual-setup/
 ansible-galaxy install -r requirements.yml